dericxlee/enter-the-hollow/README.md

 Vector changes for enemy pathing
-Sprite assets for player, enemies, and projectiles Canvas for background/map, viewpoint, and levelup pop-up for power-up
+Sprite assets for player, enemies, and projectiles Canvas for background/map, viewpoint, and levelup pop-up for power-up Gamestate pause does not include projectile creation (each projectile has its own setInterval)

 To-do: